Inside Barbara Bush and George H.W. Bush's Epic Love Story

 They usually celebrated wedding anniversaries quietly at home with family, and they marked their 73rd on Jan.
 6.

-Reflecting on his mother's death today, the younger President Bush called her "a fabulous First Lady and a woman unlike any other who brought levity, love and literacy to millions.
+Reflecting on his mother's death, the younger President Bush called her "a fabulous First Lady and a woman unlike any other who brought levity, love and literacy to millions.

 "To us, she was so much more," read a statement on behalf of him, wife Laura Bush and their twins, Jenna and Barbara (named after the family matriarch, of course).
 "Mom kept us on our toes and kept us laughing until the end.
 I'm a lucky man that Barbara Bush was my mother."